brycedrennan/hasty-coder/README.md

 **Move Really Fast and Break Lots of Things!**

 HastyCoder is your AI careless coding companion.
-Hasty writes entire code repos based on your single sentence description.
+Hasty writes entire software projects based on your single sentence description.

 Is it a good idea to use HastyCoder?
 Probably not.
 But you're gonna anyway aren't you..